 For more information, see the section, Cost of Physician Services for Inpatients.

 It is very difficult to create a pseudo-bill for VA hospital stays.
 VA does not thoroughly document medical procedures provided to inpatients, nor does it assign CPT codes to physician services provided to inpatients.
 A list of many of the resources used in an inpatient stay can be extracted from the VISTA system, but there are gaps in what is covered.
 Information on inpatient laboratory and pharmacy utilization in VISTA may be incomplete.
 Additional information about services provided in VA hospital stays can be found in the Surgical and Procedures databases in the VA Patient Treatment File.
 Data include most surgical procedures, and some medical procedures, recorded as ICD-9 procedure codes.
-After 10/1/2014, VA will be using ICD-10 codes.
-These gaps might be filled via direct observation of the resources used in the hospital stay.
+After 10/1/2015, VA started using ICD-10 codes.

 If a list of resources is obtained for a VA hospital stay, there is still the problem of finding the appropriate charges for each item on the list.
 Charges from a non-VA hospital could be used only if the items listed are directly comparable.
 It will be difficult to create a resource list for a VA hospital with a level of detail that corresponds to the charge schedule of a non-VA hospital.
 There are no relative values associated with ICD-9 procedure codes.
 Strong assumptions must be made to convert ICD-9 procedures to a CPT codes; the CPT system has a much finer level of detail, with many CPT codes associated with a single ICD-9 procedure code.